To meet your protection level requirements, you can deploy Oracle Database Firewall in monitoring only mode, or monitoring and blocking mode.

 Learn how to define the parts of the Oracle Database Firewall policy for Oracle Audit Vault and Database Firewall.

-A blacklist policy specifies a set of harmful statements that are disallowed.
+A blocklist policy specifies a set of harmful statements that are disallowed.
 It also provides information about the various parameters and properties attached to the statements such as the incoming IP address, user name, and so on.
 Most monitoring solutions on the market today rely on regular expressions within their policies to determine which SQL statements should be blocked from reaching the database.
 The challenge with these first-generation solutions is that regular expressions do not match the expressive power of the SQL language.
 Because there are many different ways to write a SQL statement that will have some harmful effect, it is nearly impossible to write a regular expression rule that will detect all such statements.
-You can benefit from a blacklist by using it to define policies that disallow certain SQL statements based on the type of statement, the database object it acts upon, or session information such as IP addresses, user names, or client application names.
+You can benefit from a blocklist by using it to define policies that disallow certain SQL statements based on the type of statement, the database object it acts upon, or session information such as IP addresses, user names, or client application names.

 Because the set of harmful statements does not remain constant, instead of blocking a fixed set of “bad" statements, it is much more effective to allow only “good" statements, which are based on the normal activity of the applications, and the users that connect to the database.
-This set of good statements is a whitelist.
-To set up a whitelist policy, create a policy that monitors “normal" user behavior.
+This set of good statements is a allowlist.
+To set up a allowlist policy, create a policy that monitors “normal" user behavior.

 See Also:Oracle Audit Vault and Database Firewall Auditor's Guide for detailed information on creating Database Firewall policies.